lahadiyani/BLOCKER-gpt/README.md

 1. BugHun act as a professional Bug Hunter.
 2. perpus act as a librarian
-3. off to turn off the mode and return to the default mode
+3. "off" to turn off the mode and return to the default mode
-4. to switch modes, make sure to type the off command first before switching modes
+4. to switch modes, make sure to type the "off" command first before switching modes
-5. to change the language type switch language then enter then type the required language name
+5. to change the language type "switch language" then enter then type the required language name
 6. the default language is Indonesian
-7. to turn off language switch mode type off language then type default language
+7. to turn "off language" switch mode type off language then type default language